kirbysayshi/vash/README.md

 ### vash.config.helpersName = "html"

-Determines the name of the internal variable through which registered HTML helper methods can be reached.
+Determines the name of the internal variable through which registered helper methods can be reached.
 Example:

 	<li>@html.raw(model.description)</li>